dubeamit/gpt2_from_scratch/README.md

     ```
 2.  **Run the training script:**
     ```bash
-    python gpt2.py
+    python train.py
     ```

-This will download the sample data ('the-verdict.txt'), initialize the model, train it for a few epochs using the configurations set in the script, print evaluation losses, generate sample text periodically, and finally plot the training/validation loss curves.
+This will:
+*   Download the sample data ('the-verdict.txt') if not present.
+*   Load the model configuration from `config.py`.
+*   Initialize the model, tokenizer, and data loaders.
+*   Run the training loop defined in `train.py` using functions from `utils/`.
+*   Print evaluation losses and generate sample text periodically.
+*   Save a plot of the training/validation loss curves to `training_losses.png`.